iSarmad/SFM-MATLAB/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Prerequisites and Steps to Run

-What things you need to install:

-* Matlab 2017a (Other Version also might work, this is what I used) lease refer to the insturctions below to produce results for this assignment.
+1. Matlab 2017a (Other Version also might work, this is what I used) lease refer to the insturctions below to produce results for this assignment.

-1. I did not follow the provided template.

-2. I made a new one and used data structures such as cell etc.
+2. Install vlfeat tool box for matlab [VlfeatToolbox](http://www.vlfeat.org/install-matlab.html)

 3. Go to main.m and select 'dataSet' variable 1 for Default dataset and 2 for my own dataset